mbaxendale22/SEI-Project-4/README.md

 ![savings](./readme_assets/savings.png)

 ## Planning
-To help build the database I used an entity relationship diagram:
+An entity relationship diagram was constructed to represent the structure of the database:

 ![ERD](./readme_assets/ERD.png)

-I built basic wireframes for key pages using Figma, some examples include:
+Basic wireframes were built for key pages using Figma, some examples include:

 Landing Page